Sustainability: Batteries & Solar | Water | Heating

 Once heated, the water in the well-insulated tank stays hot for several hours without connection to LPG or 230V – which is handy when travelling, for a quick wash of lunch dishes, etc during the day without the need to re-heat the tank.

-Water-only heaters… |
+Other water-only heaters… |

 The Truma UltraRapid system in our van uses LPG at the rate of 96 gm/h, when it is heating.
 If free camping we would only heat water when required – maybe 30 mins each day.
 Which would give us about 80 days of water heating from our 4.5kg LPG bottle.